KeTchUP42/flash/docs/manual/components/triggers/AccelerationPlayerTrigger.md

  ## AccelerationPlayerTrigger

- This trigger gives some acceleration for all players.
+ This trigger gives some acceleration for all players who enters the trigger area.

  **Configuration block example:**